View Announcements by Category:

 Funeral Services:

-Funeral services will be held on Monday, March 11, 2024, at 12:00 p.m. at the Burkhead-Green-Kilgo Funeral Home with Pastor John Bailey officiating.
-The family will receive friends from 10 a.m. to 12 p.m. at the funeral home just prior to the service.
-Interment will take place at Maple Hill Cemetery.
+Funeral services will be held on Monday, April 1, 2024, at 11 a.m. at the Burkhead-Green-Kilgo Funeral Home with Laura Cooper officiating.
+The family will receive friends one hour prior to the service at the funeral home.
+Burial will take place at Maple Hill Cemetery.

-To view Sharon’s obituary online or to leave a condolence for the family please visit www.burkhead-green-kilgo.com.
+To view Alida’s obituary online or to leave a condolence for the family please visit www.burkhead-green-kilgo.com.

 Read More